 What I did was I took a photo of the wall and then I went to Phonto, uploaded a photo and then edited it slightly so you can see along the bottom it's got all different types of edits so I used that font that type of edit because it's dark around the edges a bit more urban {selects the Vignette filter with his thumb, creating the 'spotlight' effect on the bricks} and what I did was I entered my titles {switches to Pages} so Interdependent {says 'interdependent' into the phone and it appears on the screen, then types 'community hub' whilst continuing to talk; copies the text into Phonto} ...added my font in the middle of my work and then I justified it so that it was a bit clearer to see...so I think I had it yellow like that... and I tilted it a little bit so it was like 'interdependent community' and then what I had is my title so what I did then was I kept that program open but went across to my Pages documents where I've already got open you know mission 'the hub is a reconceptualisation' I'd copy that and I just add text paste {pasting in body text from his Pages document and repositioning it with his thumb to recreate the poster design} but I have to find a font that was more suitable I wanted to have a font which was quite sort of tight in because I had to sort of fit loads in... see it is really easy see how see how quickly it's coming together...
 I've loved it if I was to do this on PowerPoint it would be a text box... whereas if I wanted to I could have I could have the letters coming around each other you see the way the 'value of others' comes around so I really like that sort of stuff dead quick dead movable just movable if I wanted to make one thing bigger emphasise that I could so that's why I decided to do that..'

 Mobility is thus prevalent in B's narrative account of the production of his poster.
 His technological, internet-enabled, wi-fi and 4G connected devices are small, portable, powerful and always with him.
 B is mobile as a learner; he learns in the lecture theatre, though not necessarily only in the ways lecturers might anticipate.
 Rather than simply making notes, he is actively working in intertextual, multimodal ways on his assignment.
 He also learns and works on the bus, in the library and at home.
 He learns and writes through a combination of modes: text, voice, image and touch.
+He moves rapidly between apps to do so, with a kind of agility.
 The learning is also mobile; B has the freedom to work outside of taught sessions, computer labs or library IT suites, thanks largely to the portability and connectivity of his devices.
 B is nexus, fluently networking resources to make meaning across space and time.
 Academic posters are nothing new, but B's interpretation and of written or symbolic representation in texts and practices mediated by mobile digital technologies perhaps is.

 Conclusion.